Vman384/Crypto-Options-App/readme.md

 # Option Hedging App

 The **Option Hedging App** is a Python-based application designed to help users manage and analyze options trading data in real-time.
-It integrates with the Binance API to fetch live market data, calculate option prices using the Black-Scholes model, and execute buy/sell orders.
-The app also provides tools for delta hedging and identifying mispriced options.
+It integrates with the Binance API to fetch live market data using a websocket, calculate option prices using the Black-Scholes model, and execute buy/sell orders.
+The app also provides tools for delta hedging and identifying mispriced options by leverging multithreading and asynchronous operations.

 ---